apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``1`` = ``no-cache`` is added to IMS MSIE requests
    -  ``2`` = ``no-cache`` is added to all MSIE requests

-.. ts:confvar:: CONFIG proxy.config.http.cache.required_headers INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.required_headers INT 0
    :reloadable:

    The type of headers required in a request for the request to be cacheable.